ibm-cloud-docs/satellite/connector_endpoint_auth.md

     ```
     {: pre}

 ### Mutual authentication between the source and the Connector service
 {: #mutual-auth-source-conn}

-Unlike the other examples, which can work with an endpoint `--dest-type` of either `location` or `cloud`, this one must use `--dest-type cloud` because setting source certificates for location destination endpoints is not supported.
+Unlike most configurations, which can work with an endpoint `--dest-type` of either `location` or `cloud`, this one must use `--dest-type cloud` because setting source certificates for location destination endpoints is not supported.
 {: exception}

-1. Create an HTTPS endpoint to an HTTP server with source mutual authentication.
+1. Create an HTTPS endpoint to an HTTP server.

     ```sh
     ibmcloud sat endpoint create \